wielkiborsuk/vim-http-client/README.md

 ![Demo](https://raw.githubusercontent.com/aquach/vim-http-client/master/examples/demo.gif)

+See `examples/examples.txt` for other examples.

 ## Installation

 vim-http-client requires Vim compiled with python support and the [python `requests` library](http://docs.python-requests.org/en/latest/).

-To check if you have python support, try `vim --version | grep +python`.
+To check if you have Python support, try `vim --version | grep +python`.

 To check if you have the `requests` library, try `python -c 'import requests'`.
-If nothing is printed, you have the library.
-Otherwise, try `pip install requests` to get it.
-Most distros of Ubuntu already have both Vim with python support and requests.
+If you get an error, try `pip install requests` to get the library.
+Many distros ships Python support with Vim and the `requests` library with Python.

-Once you have these, use your favorite Vim plugin manager to install `aquach/vim-http-client`.
+Once you have these, use your favorite Vim plugin manager to install `aquach/vim-http-client`!

 ## Usage